Orlando Arcia Player Props: Braves vs. Red Sox

-On Tuesday, Orlando Arcia (hitting .206 in his past 10 games) and the Atlanta Braves play the Boston Red Sox, whose starting pitcher will be John Schreiber.
-First pitch is at 7:10 PM ET.
+Orlando Arcia -- with a slugging percentage of .576 in his past 10 games, including three home runs -- will be in action for the Atlanta Braves versus the Boston Red Sox, with Brayan Bello on the hill, on July 26 at 7:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Brewers.
+In his last game, he racked up two hits (going 2-for-3) against the Red Sox.

 Orlando Arcia Game Info & Props vs. the Red Sox